OpaleRambaud/Algo_repliement_proteine_REMC/README.md

 Opale RAMBAUD : opale.rambaud@gmail.fr

-In a context of scholar project for Université de Paris
+In a context of scholar project for Université de Paris.

+*Do not hesitate to contact us for further information*

 ## Objective